DataSeer/snapshot-api/README.md

 Rate limiting is implemented in `src/utils/rateLimiter.js` and can be further customized as needed.

-## Security Considerations

-- All routes require JWT authentication
-- JWT tokens are stored separately and managed through a dedicated script
-- The main application can only read tokens, not modify them
-- Rate limiting is implemented to prevent API abuse
-- Sensitive configuration files (`users.json` and `genshare.json`) are not committed to version control

 ## Logging System

 The API implements comprehensive logging using Winston and Morgan: